codecyrus/cicd-learnings/PITCHME.md

 +++

-## Impediment - HTTP_PROXY
+## Problems - Env.
+Vars.

-- SCv1 design requires use of a http_proxy to access remote content
+- SCv1 forces use of HTTP_PROXY
+  - Vars "baked-in" to Dockerfiles, .gitlab-ci.yml
-  - Currently not possible to port these CI jobs as-is to Zagreb
+  - Currently not possible to port these CI jobs
-  - Jobs/images for Budapest jobs 'bake in' environment config (e.g. HTTP_PROXY)
   - Env config can (should) be managed by runners (plan to fix)
-  - Or we defer the need for HTTP_PROXY
-  - Still requires end-users to update
 - Untagged jobs?
 (Backup for runners in SC Budapest)

-+++

-### Problems

-- (Non)-Portability of images prepared in SC-HUBUDB1
-- SCv2 Reliability

 ---